thabo104/appstore-alexa-docs/_docs/firetv/webapps_firetv/fire-tv-cordova-plugin-catalog.md

          // if we didn't get a valid video ID or don't understand the format, return original URL return this.launchUrl;
      }
+     //end createDeepLinkUrl() function
     ```

-8. After you have made the proper modifications to the `MainActivity.java` file, your app should be ready to build.
-Build it using this command:
+6. Import the following packages (in the same main activity file):

+    ```java
+    // package com.example.<your package name>;

+    import android.os.Bundle;
+    import org.apache.cordova.*;
+    import android.content.Intent;
+    import android.net.Uri;
+    import android.os.Bundle;
+    import android.text.TextUtils;
+    import android.util.Log;
+    import org.apache.cordova.*;
     ```

+7. After you have made the proper modifications to the main activity file, your app should be ready to build.
+Build it using the following command:

+    ```
     cordova build android
     ```

+    If the build is successful, Cordova generates an APK file.
+You can sideload this onto a Fire TV device to test it.
+To sideload your APK, use ADB.
+For example, `adb install /<path-to-apk>/android-debug.apk`.
+See [Installing and Running Your Fire TV App][installing-and-running-your-app] for details.

+    After you sideload your app, you can test the functionality by pressing the microphone button on your remote and searching for media content from your app.
+The search results will show the matched media from your app, and clicking the image tiles will launch your app and play the content.

-9. To change your signedIn/signedOut status, in the `onDeviceReady` handler of your app, save the result of `cordova.require('com.amazon.cordova.plugins.launcher')`.
+8. To change your signedIn/signedOut status, in the `onDeviceReady` handler of your app, save the result of `cordova.require('com.amazon.cordova.plugins.launcher')`.
 (For example: `this.launcherPlugin = cordova.require('com.amazon.cordova.plugins.launcher');`.)

     The `launcherPlugin` object has two functions:

     * `isSignedIn(successCallback(status), errorCallback)`
     * `setSignedInStatus(status, successCallback, errorCallback)`

+    Here's an example:

+    ```js
+    var launcherPlugin;

+    function myHandlerFunction(){
+          launcherPlugin = cordova.require('com.amazon.cordova.plugins.launcher');
+    }
+    document.addEventListener(“deviceready”,myHandlerFunction, false)
+    ```

-    [WASK][the-web-app-starter-kit-for-fire-tv] is intended to work with Amazon’s customized version of Cordova (and not vanilla Cordova), so the listener is `onAmazonPlatformReady`.
+    If you are using [WASK][the-web-app-starter-kit-for-fire-tv] to build your application, note that WASK is intended to work with Amazon’s customized version of Cordova (and not vanilla Cordova).
+As a result, the listener is `onAmazonPlatformReady`.
 The [onDeviceReady](https://cordova.apache.org/docs/en/latest/cordova/events/events.html#deviceready) event tells the webapp that Cordova is finished executing and that it is okay to start executing Cordova-related code, such as setting the `signedIn` status.

 {% include links.html %}